skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 can see a dark aura of evil engulfing the site.
 They head south, back to Crossway.
 As they ride they discuss their next move.
 They don't want to to linger in Crossway.
 They have no idea what Mordan the Lich will do when he comes out, or what Noreeno is really doing.
-Eomer suggests that perhaps this third force is the cause of the mountain itself?
+Eomier suggests that perhaps this third force is the cause of the mountain itself?
 Of Fiore?
 They have only just read the account of the conquest of the mountain the day before.
 The book warned that the tale was